Pesticides, once ingested, get stored in the fats and stay in the body for a long time. Learn how to break them down to be eliminated.

 Whole grain wheat, brown (unpolished) rice, amaranth, buckwheat, barley, quinoa, granola, oats, etc.

-Caution: When you introduce prebiotic and probiotic foods into your diet, you may initially experience a certain degree of bloating and gas until your intestines adjust.
+Caution: When you introduce prebiotic and probiotic foods into your diet, you may initially experience a low degree of bloating and gas until your intestines adjust.
 Drink LOTS of water.